 --------------------------------

-A summary of the research findings and implications is presented in figure 2.
+A summary of the research findings and implications is presented in Figure 2.
 The results of this study provide important contributions and suggestions for future research.
 First, they provide solid evidence that a positive mood in the workplace is strongly associated with creativity.
-This strong, positive, and consistent relationship between employee well-being and creativity in both studies, apparent in both self-reporting and supervisor reporting, confirms this effect of positive mood.
-The findings show that positive affect makes employees feel psychologically safer, giving them more courage to engage in creative activities.
-Also, positive affect or emotions (in the form of joy, happiness, interest, etc.) can broaden individual's awareness, and encourage them to engage in novel explorations (Du et al., 2021).
+This substantial, positive, and consistent relationship between employee well-being and creativity in both surveys, apparent in both self-reporting and supervisor reporting, confirms the effect of positive mood.
+The findings show that positive affect makes employees feel psychologically safer, giving them space to take the initiative and engage in creative activities.
+Also, positive affect or emotions (joy, happiness, interest, etc.) can broaden an individual’s awareness and encourage them to engage in novel explorations (Du et al., 2021).

-As Liu (2016) observes, a positive mood facilitates creativity in the following ways: it improves the cognition and attention of individuals, assists cognitive processing, broadens people’s repertoire of cognition and attention, and encourages the generation of novel ideas, flexible thinking, and problem solving.
-Additionally, moods might have a signaling function, as explained in the feelings-as-information model; thus, a positive mood might signal to employees that their workplace is safe, and that they can safely take risks to carry out tasks (Liu, 2016).
-However, there is a need for more research to better understand the role of well-being as a factor that increase creativity.
-For example, there is a need for research on the conditions under which affect and different kinds of affect may be related to different aspects of the creative process and to different dimensions of creativity (Amabile, & Pratt, 2016).
+As Liu (2016) observes, a positive mood facilitates creativity in the following ways: it improves the cognition and attention of individuals, assists cognitive processing, broadens people’s repertoire of cognition and attention, and encourages the generation of novel ideas, flexible thinking, and problem-solving.
+Additionally, moods might have a signaling function, as explained in the feelings-as-information model.
+Thus, a positive mood might signal to employees that their workplace is safe and that they can safely take risks to carry out tasks (Liu, 2016).
+However, there is a need for more research to better understand the role of well-being as a factor that increases creativity.
+For example, there is a need for research on the conditions under which affect (and different kinds of affect) may be related to different aspects of the creative process and dimensions of creativity (Amabile & Pratt, 2016).

-The positive effect of procedural justice on self-reported and principal-reported creativity in Survey 1, as well as the positive effect of employees’ self-reported relational obligations in Surveys 1 and 2, are consistent with Kim, Kim, and Yun (2017).
-As they observe, fair treatment enables employees to feel less fearful about the decisions made by authorities and evaluate them in a positive way, based on the fairness heuristic theory.
+The positive effects of procedural justice on teacher self-reported and principal-reported creativity in Survey 1 and the positive effect of employees’ self-reported relational obligations in Surveys 1 and 2 are consistent with Kim et al. (2017).
+As they observe, fair treatment enables employees to feel less fearful about the decisions made by authorities and positively evaluate them based on the fairness heuristic theory.
 When employees perceive high levels of justice, they are more likely to invest their efforts in tasks that are beneficial to the organization, such as creativity (Colquitt et al., 2006).
-Our findings also support Kim and Park’s (2017) contention that the extent to which employees feel their expectations have been met (or not met) can influence their obligations to employers.
+Our findings also support Kim and Park’s (2017) contention that the extent to which employees feel their expectations have been met (or not) can influence their obligations to employers.
 Perceived obligation affects employees’ creativity (Harjanti, 2019).

-Furthermore, justice and long-term relational obligations could be an important contextual factor for increased creativity, since it provides employees with psychological safety to perform tasks other than those assigned (Kim et al., 2017).
-As suggested by Alacovska (2018), it is also possible that creative workers thus strived to align their work with meaningful social relations while drawing boundaries around labor practices and so justifying these practices as ‘helping the community’, ‘building local creative scenes’ or ‘assisting someone in need’.
-Despite the absence of significant relationship between organizational culture and creativity it is still recommended to further explore organizational culture in this setting, perhaps using different conceptualizations for organizational culture (Ogbeibu, Senadjki & Gaskin, 2018).
+Furthermore, justice and long-term relational obligations could be an important contextual factor for increased creativity since it provides employees with psychological safety to perform tasks other than those assigned (Kim et al., 2017).
+As suggested by Alacovska (2018), it is also possible that creative workers strive to align their work with meaningful social relations while drawing boundaries around labor practices and so justifying these practices as “helping the community”, “building local creative scenes,” or “assisting someone in need.”
+Despite the absence of a significant relationship between organizational culture and creativity, exploring the organizational culture in this setting is still recommended, perhaps using different conceptualizations for organizational culture (Ogbeibu et al. 2018).

 5.2 Methodological implications